Radeon: RDNA 2

+RDNA 3

+On 3 November 2022, AMD announced the full details for the RDNA 3 micro-architecture along with the RX 7900 XT and RX 7900 XTX at an event in Las Vegas.

+RDNA 4

+On 28 February 2025, AMD announced the RDNA 4 micro-architecture along with the RX 9070 and the RX 9070 XT at an online event.
+On 21 May 2025, AMD announced the RX 9060 XT during its Computex keynote.

 API overview

 Some generations vary from their predecessors predominantly due to architectural improvements, while others were adapted primarily to new manufacturing processes with fewer functional changes.
-The table below summarizes the APIs supported in each Radeon generation.
+The table below summarizes the APIs supported in each Radeon generation (including pre-Radeon ATI GPUs).
 Also see AMD FireStream and AMD FirePro branded products.